NinaCarlino/blog/source/blog/2015/understanding-and-using-adts-in-rust.markdown

 ---
-title: Understanding and Using ADTs (Algebraic Data Types) in Rust
+title: Understanding and Using ADTs in Rust
 date: 2015/03/30
 author: Jason
 tags: Rust, Algebraic Data Types